castlegateit/cgit-wp-acf-events/README.md

 If your theme supports widgets, the events calendar can also be added as a widget.

+## Maps ##

+Each event has a location field which by default uses the ACF Google Map field.
+However if the ACF Open Street Map plugin is detected, this is used instead.

 ## License

 Released under the [MIT License](https://opensource.org/licenses/MIT).
 See [LICENSE](LICENSE) for details.